 As the rule of law comes under attack today in both developed and Third World countries, Lawyers Without Rights tragically portrays what can happen when the just rule of law disappears -- replaced by an arbitrary rule by law that sweeps aside the rights and dignity of selected populations.
 The story of the fate of Jewish lawyers in Berlin and all of Germany is more than a historical footnote; it is a wake-up call that a system of justice free of improper political considerations remains fragile and should never be taken for granted.
 The release of the book marks an important milestone of ongoing cooperation between the American Bar Association and the German Federal Bar.
 Lawyers Without Rights captures the story of the occupational bans on Jewish lawyers and jurists in Berlin, the capital city and home to 3,400 attorneys.
 Of those, 43 percent were of Jewish origin, the largest group of any city in Germany in 1933.
 This story was first told in German two decades ago and updated in 2007.
-The book includes more than 1,600 bios of lawyers in Berlin who could no longer practice law after 1938 because of their Jewish ancestry, and notes the fate of 1,404 of them, including scores who committed suicide and more hundreds who emigrated to the United States with more than 200 becoming lawyers here.
+The book includes more than 1,600 bios of lawyers in Berlin who could no longer practice law after 1938 because of their Jewish ancestry, and notes the fate of 1,404 of them, including scores who committed suicide and more than 200 who emigrated to the United States, including some who became lawyers.

 From their Forewords: